Totaedandan/Portfolio-Inspiration-Hub/README.md

 Have you built a portfolio?
 Are you proud of it?!
 Open a [PR](./CONTRIBUTING.md) to this repo and let's showcase your work!
 Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for direction.

-This project, curated by @gbc_school, was inspired by Ali Spittel’s incredible community-focused approach.
+This project, curated by @gbc_school, was inspired by Tolebi Baitassov’s incredible community-focused approach.
 Together, let's celebrate creativity, individuality, and the endless possibilities within the tech world.

 So dive in, explore, and get inspired! 💻✨